 Consuming an API schema

-When you consume an API schema in Martini, a Gloop service is generated for every web service defined in the schema.
-You could then use these generated services to build your application.
-This process also produces associated Gloop models and a Gloop API (optional), for cases wherein you want to publish the consumed API in Martini.
+When you consume an API schema in Martini, a service is generated for every web service/operation defined in the schema.
+You can then use these generated services to build your applications.

 - Go to the Navigator view.